Sandjab/ShowBees/README.md

   - optionnaly, output files produced during the notebook(s) execution.
 If needed, adhoc subdirectories may be used for organizational purposes.
   - optionnaly, python files specific to this experiment (see Rules below).
 If needed, adhoc subdirectories may be used for organizational purposes.

-- a **codelib** directory containing:
+- a **audace** directory containing:
   - all python modules shared by the aforementioned notebooks,
   - a README.md with a short description of each module's purpose
   - Adhoc subdirectories may be used to organize modules per domain (e.g. preprocessing, classifiers, visualization, etc...)

 - a **datasets** directory containing:
   - one manifest (.mnf) file per dataset, defining the dataset (chunck duration , chunk overlap, resampling frequency, list of source audio files) as well as md5 checksums for validation
-  - one subdirectory per dataset where experiment datasets will be built from external reference datasets.
-Each of these directories contains:
+  - one 'samples' subdirectory per dataset where experiment datasets audio chunks will be built from external reference datasets.
-    - one **labs** subdirectory, with the .lab files for this dataset
-	- one **chunks** subdirectory with all the audi chunks (.wav) for this dataset

 *Note: Within the `datasets` directory, all subdirectories does not exist in git.
 They will be created dynamically.

 ---